tchibatron/dbeaver/Panels.md

 You can copy the value of a particular function to the clipboard - right-click the row and click **Copy Value** on the context menu.
 You can also copy all functions with their values - right-click in the table and click **Copy All** on the context menu.

+## Grouping Panel

+It allows to calculate statistics based on a table of custom SQL query.
+It uses GROUP BY queries to extract values for COUNT, SUM, AVG, MIN, MAX and other analytics functions.

+Open the panel and drag-n-drop results column(s) into it.
+By default COUNT function will be used.